rmolinari/data_structures/README.md

 These queries appear rather abstract at first but there are interesting applications.
 See, for example, section 4 of [[McC85]](#references), keeping in mind that the data structure in that paper is actually a _MinPST_.

-In the method names, compass directions are the natural ones in the x-y plane with the positive x-axis pointing east and the positive y-axis pointing north.
-"Left", "right", and "highest" mean "west", "east", and "north".
-The use of both compass- and spatial-directions is confusing but comes from the papers.
-There is an open issue to make this more consistent.

 In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can also answer queries in the southeast and southwest quadrants of a query point and in a downwards-infinite box.
 But the presentiation